krishnachandran-u/autorecord/backend/api/readme.md

 - For POST requests, ensure you're sending the correct form data
 - Handle errors by checking if the response is an error message

-For more detailed information about request and response formats, please refer to the API implementation or contact the development team.
+For more detailed information about request and response formats, please refer to the API implementation or contact the developer.